 Hyperledger is an open source blockchain collaboration to advance blockchain technologies and facilitate the development of enterprise grade distributed ledger blockchain framework.
 It is formed across the industry where everyone will work towards making blockchain more accessible and easy to work with.
 Both tech giants and startups are participating in the ecosystem to ensure that blockchain has an enterprise-grade framework to work with.
 To ensure that they don’t lose the focus, they will not release any cryptocurrency attached to the project.
 Currently, four projects are running under HyperLedger including Burrow, Indy, Sawtooth, and Fabric.

 We are in the era of blockchain digital transformation.
 The current digital landscape is being revolutionized by blockchain.
 Almost all the verticals out there are impacted by blockchain.
 It can be entertainment, law and crime, technology, media, file management and so on.
-Each vertical is now taking advantage of the blockchain as the advantages are more than its disadvantages.
-If you want to know which verticals are more affected and examples of each vertical, read up our comprehensive Blockchain digital transformation – 30+ blockchain transformation examples.
+Each vertical is now taking advantages of blockchain as the advantages are more than its disadvantages.

 ICO stands for Initial Coin Offering.
 It is a fundraising mechanism by which startups raise money for their new project by offering a crypto token to the investors.
 It sounds similar to IPO but does have a lot of differences between.
 ICOs are easy to carry out as they require fewer preparations compared to other investment methods.
 The U.S Securities and Exchange Commission(SEC) is in charge of determining tokens status.